nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### **Implementation**

-The implementation of the "Yes" and "No" commands invoke the `rememberWord` and `nextReviewWord` methods.
+The implementation of the "Yes" and "No" commands invoke the `updateLevel` method of `FlashCard` and `hasNextRound` method of `Model`.

-- **rememberWord:** denotes whether the user has successfully memorized the word or not.
+- **updateLevel:** updates the proficiency level of the current word and determines the next review date for the word based on the updated proficiency level.
+- **hasNextRound:** determines whether there are more words to review.

 The application recognizes a word as memorized if the user inputs either 'yes' or 'no.'